-THE MARCH 2002 PRIMARY
+THE MARCH 2004 PRIMARY

-For the March 2002 Primary election, voters who are registered with the Democratic Party, may ONLY vote a Democratic ballot.
+At the time of this printing, the March 2004 Primary will be conducted just like the March 2002 Primary election.
+Therefore, voters who are registered with the Democratic Party, may ONLY vote a Democratic ballot.
 If voters are registered with the Republican Party, they may ONLY vote a Republican ballot.
-And, the same goes for the other qualified political parties: American Independent, Green, Libertarian, Natural Law, and Reform.
+And, the same goes for the other qualified political parties: American Independent, Green, Libertarian, Natural Law, and Peace and Freedom.